 - Mid May: Due diligence checks

 For applications over $20,000 USD:

-- Early May: Emails sent to applicants notifying whether their applications have been shortlisted and asking follow-up questions about the project
+- Early May: Emails sent to applicants notifying whether their applications have been shortlisted; follow-up questions asked

 - Early June: Due diligence checks

 - Early July: Grant disbursal

 Prospective applicants must submit an application form by March 17.
 Please only submit one application per organization.
 If you have any issues filling out the application form, please get in touch with our Movement Grants Manager, Eleanor McAree.

 We welcome applications in any language.
 Non-English applications will be translated using a digital translation service such as Google Translate or DeepL.
 While we do our best to verify the accuracy of translations, please be aware that AI and Internet translation services are not always accurate.